Supplier (Importer | Distributor)

 Classification

-The hazard classifications of a product are based on comparison of all available hazard data to the WHMIS 2015 criteria.
+WHMIS has adopted two hazard groups: physical hazards and health hazards.
+Each group includes a number of classes.
+The classes have subdivisions called “categories” or “types”.
+The criteria for classification are provided in the Hazardous Products Regulations (HPR).
+The hazard classification of a product is based on a comparison of all available hazard data to the WHMIS hazard classification criteria.
 This data must have been generated by test methods that are scientifically sound and valid.
+Note that there is specific guidance for classifying mixtures for health hazards.

 Labels